80G Registration, what is it and how to benefit from it?

 3. Applicants must have proper books of accounts and must have maintained proper annual returns.

 4. Moreover, entities must maintain proper books of accounts for donations so that they can be scrutinized properly.

 Don’t know about 80G, don’t know about how can you save your tax?
 We are here to help you out.
 At GSB, we have 10 years of experience and a 1500+ satisfied clientele.
 We are here to help you out with saving you taxes.
 Furthermore, we also offer services such as company registration, all kinds of license issue and all other services which help you to run business, firm, company or organization smoothly.

-We have an experienced staff which is devoted to serving our customers and providing them with the best possible services available on the market.
+We have an excellent team of professionals to serve our customers and provide them with the best possible services available in the market.
 You just sit back and run your organization, we are here to help you out with accounting, registration, licensing and other services.